Annual open call for mobility starting grants 2018

 - Number of years applied for

-- Popular science description in Swedish (4 500 characters)
+- Popular science description in Swedish (4 500 characters including spaces)

-- Brief project description in Swedish and English (1 500 characters each)
+- Brief project description in Swedish and English (1 500 characters each including spaces)

-- Specific aims and objectives of the proposed project and a background description containing an overview of the research area (7 000 characters).
+- Specific aims and objectives of the proposed project and a background description containing an overview of the research area (7 000 characters including spaces).

-- Description of the project including a summary of the approach, theory, methods, performance and a plan for scientific publication (15 000 characters).
+- Description of the project including a summary of the approach, theory, methods, performance and a plan for scientific publication (15 000 characters including spaces).
 Include the following points where relevant for the proposed project: i) brief description of existing basic equipment, iii) brief description of national and international collaborations, iv) confirmation of compliance with international agreements and regulations, v) gender and other critical perspectives.

-- Description of the potential societal value of the project and planned communication with stakeholders/users (8 000 characters).
+- Description of the potential societal value of the project and planned communication with stakeholders/users (8 000 characters including spaces).
 Provide a brief description of the potential societal value of the project and who the relevant stakeholders/users are, as well as how the communication with stakeholders and users will take place (support to address the communication criterion).

-- References included in body text of sections listed above are given in a separate field (4 000 characters).
+- References included in body text of sections listed above are given in a separate field (5 000 characters including spaces).

 - Salaries, including social-security contributions.
 For existing employment positions, the current salary at the time of application (including social-security contributions) must be used for each of the subsequent years.
 For new employment positions the starting salary at the grant administrating organisation must be used for each subsequent year.
 (Note that Formas does not grant funding for annual salary increases.